What are the current regulations on farming insects in the UK?

 • all sizes of business, from small-scale home producers to large factories

-If the farm uses animal by-products as feed, they must also register with APHA.
+If the farm uses animal by-products (permitted APB Cat 3) as feed, they must also register with APHA.

 What materials can I use as a feedstock for rearing insects?